Who is a candidate for “All on Four” or “Teeth-in-a -Day” or “Teeth Tomorrow” Dental Implant Therapy?

 What is “Teeth-in Day,” or “All-on Four” Dental Implants?

 “All on Four”–There is a considerable amount of literature online about the “All-on Four” or “Teeth-in-a Day” concept.
 As a dentist with over 30 years of dental implant surgical and restorative experience I can offer a number of practical, and academic observations (no hype).

-In a perfect clinical situation immediate “teeth-in-a day” is a wonderful and optimal option, and Dr. Gibbs at SmileGlenEllyn dentistry has done a number of cases in this fashion.
 It is a wonderful to see a patient with a “terminal dentition” suddenly be able to smile again!
 It is wonderful to eliminate the need for dentures!